scipy-conference/scipy-conference/mailings/call_for_papers.rst

-Dear SciPy 2014 presenter,
+Dear SciPy 2014 participant,

-Congratulations on having your talk accepted for this year's event--we look forward to hearing your presentation!
+Congratulations on having your abstract accepted for this year's event--we look forward to seeing your presentation!
 As in the past, SciPy2014 will release a conference proceedings, and you are invited to contribute a full-length paper (up to 8 pages) expanding on your abstract.